 Pick Leesa If …

-- You are on a budget.
-Leesa costs around half as much as the Casper Wave, so it will give you the opportunity to save some cash.
+- You are on a budget- Leesa costs around half as much as the Casper Wave, so it will give people the opportunity to save some cash if consumers just can’t decide which mattress to get.

 These are two pretty different mattresses at very different price points.
 Your preference will largely depend on your typical sleep position and your budget.
 I hope this comparison has helped you better understand which mattress is more likely to meet your needs.
 Please leave any specific questions about Leesa or the Casper Wave in the comments.